Medically reviewed by Drugs.com. Last updated on Jun 6, 2023.

-Your healthcare provider will ask about diseases or injuries you have had in the past.
-He may touch and press parts of your muscle.
-He may bend, stretch, or move your joint certain ways.
-You may also have any of the following tests:
+Your healthcare provider will examine you and ask about your medical history.
+He or she may touch and press parts of your muscle.
+He or she may bend, stretch, or move your joint certain ways.
+You may also need any of the following tests:

-- X-ray: This is a picture of the bones and tissues in your body.
-X-rays may be done to make sure that you did not break a bone when your muscle strain happened.
+- X-ray pictures may be used to make sure you did not break a bone when your muscle strain happened.

 What can I do to help a muscle strain heal?